Abbie Trayler-Smith is an acclaimed British documentary and portrait photographer, based in the UK.

-Abbie has a number of prestigious awards to her name, including the Taylor Wessing Photographic Portrait prize (twice), The World Press Photo Award, and Ideastap Magnum Photographic Awards.
+Abbie has several prestigious awards to her name, including the Taylor Wessing Photographic Portrait Prize, The World Press Photo Award, and Ideastap Magnum Photographic Awards.

-She successfully published her monograph ‘Kiss It!’ this year with GOST books, which is part of her ongoing, personal project ‘The Big O’ on childhood obesity.
+In 2023 she successfully published her monograph ‘Kiss It!’ this year with GOST books, part of her ongoing, personal project ‘The Big O’ on childhood obesity.

 Connect